Nonprofit Fundraisers’ Bill of Rights

 IV.
 To be assured their gifts will be used for the purposes for which they were given.

 Similar to the first tenet discussed, development staff should be informed if a donation is not being used for its intended purpose.
 Sometimes, program staff and others in positions of leadership fail to share changes with the development department.
-Nonprofit fundraisers should be given the opportunity to discuss any changes in terms of the project(s) funded with the donor(s) they solicited originally.
+Nonprofit fundraisers should be given the opportunity to learn about and to discuss any changes in terms of the project(s) funded with the donor(s) they solicited originally.

 V. To receive appropriate acknowledgement and recognition.

-Once a grant or gift has been awarded, and if the donor does not require anonymity, then appropriate recognition should be given in project materials and organizational publications (online and hard copy).
+Once a grant or gift has been awarded, and if the donor does not require anonymity, then appropriate recognition should be given in project materials, signage and organizational publications (online and hard copy).
 Verbal recognition and acknowledgement on social media can also be meaningful.

 Those of us in the nonprofit sector know it is often the case that volunteers help open doors and solicit gifts from individuals, families, foundations, corporations and government agencies.
 They deserve recognition and thanks for their efforts.
 But sometimes it a fundraising professional on staff who has conducted the research necessary to identify donors, and they are the one who has made the all-important introduction, and secured the gift.